17th June 2019

 - Think about how many dogs you will allow in your office at one time and make sure everyone liaises with each other to ensure this is stuck to.

-FMP Global have created our own dog bandannas to help raise money for our charity of the year, Huntington’s Disease Association.
+IRIS FMP have created our own dog bandannas to help raise money for our charity of the year, Huntington’s Disease Association.

 HR - Time for change?